Sanctuary Staff

 Stan.Rogers@noaa.gov | 912.598.2428

-Stan is the Superintendent at Gray's Reef National Marine Sanctuary joining the sanctuary in 2019, continuing his 20+ year career with government service.
-Stan previously worked for NOAA's National Marine Fisheries Service (NMFS) where he most recently supervised policy, planning and evaluation, data management, and communications activities for NOAA's Restoration Center in the Office of Habitat Conservation.
+Stan Rogers is the superintendent at Gray's Reef National Marine Sanctuary joining the sanctuary in 2019, continuing his 20+ year career with government service.
+Rogers previously worked for NOAA's National Marine Fisheries Service (NMFS) where he most recently supervised policy, planning and evaluation, data management, and communications activities for NOAA's Restoration Center in the Office of Habitat Conservation.
 Prior to that, he served as a senior consultation biologist for NMFS' Office of Protected Resources leading national programmatic consultations with the U.S. Navy and other Department of Defense training and testing activities worldwide, pursuant to the Endangered Species Act and Marine Mammal Protection Act.

-Prior to joining NOAA in 2011, Stan spent 15 years with the Department of Defense as a civilian natural resources and conservation law enforcement program manager for the Air Force.
+Prior to joining NOAA in 2011, Rogers spent 15 years with the Department of Defense as a civilian natural resources and conservation law enforcement program manager for the Air Force.
 There he was responsible for natural resource conservation programs on military lands and waters around the Continental U.S., Alaska, and Hawai'i.
 He also administered environmental programs in overseas locations including Greenland, Ascension Island, and Antigua.

-Stan is a native of the lowcountry of South Carolina and a graduate of Clemson University.
+Rogers is a native of the lowcountry of South Carolina and a graduate of Clemson University.
 He began his career as a consulting wildlife biologist in the Carolinas and Georgia working with private and corporate landowners and is fortunate to return "home" to be a steward of Gray's Reef National Marine Sanctuary.

 Elliott Lam